turdus-m3rula/idevicerestore_fork/README.md

 # idevicerestore

 > [!NOTE]
-> Note: This is a fork of idevicerestore.
+> This is a fork of idevicerestore.

 *A command-line application to restore firmware files to iOS devices.*